 What are the fees?

-Please note: Fees are reviewed yearly and subject to change when necessary.
+Please note: Fees are reviewed yearly and are subject to change when necessary.

 Can we get assistance with our Childcare Fees?

-The Australian Government may provide financial assistance towards the cost of your child’s care.
+The Australian Government may provide financial assistance towards your child’s care cost.
 If you would like to access this assistance, please let your Centre Director know the following information:

 Your Customer Reference Number (CRN issued to you by the Family Assistance Office).